youshanniao/WWGAN/README.md

 - Scipy 1.6.2
 - Seaborn 0.11.1

-It is recommended to use a virtual environment for running this project and installing the required dependencies in it by using the [requirements.txt](/requirements.txt) file.
+A virtual environment is recommended for running this project.
+The required dependencies are listed in [requirements.txt](/requirements.txt).

 ##